knutwalker/typed-actors/README.md

 defined class MyOtherActor
 ```

-Unfortunately, this can not be worked around by library code.
+Unfortunately, this cannot be worked around by library code.
 Even worse, this would not result in a unhandled message but in a runtime match error.

 #### Stateless actor from a total function